Mhtsingh/portfolio/README.md

 ## Technologies Used

-- HTML5 and CSS3: For structuring and styling the web pages.
+- HTML5 and SCSS: For structuring and styling the web pages.
 - ReactJs: For interactive elements and additional functionality.
 - [Netlify](https://www.netlify.com/): Hosting platform for deployment and continuous integration.